geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Yeah.
 No.
 No?
-It's probably a sim algorithm, but it's just...
+It's probably a sim algorithm, but it's just..
 I don't know.
 It's probably fine.
 It doesn't look clean.
 It's similar to whatever.